alaingoldman/Truffle/README.md

 * `$ cd truftest`
 * `$ truffle unbox react`

-So we can start the servers
+So we can start the ethereum virtual machine(evm) in memory.

 * `$ testrpc`